Are our ideas about who is the best employee changing?

 The example of social work–or even the medical field more broadly–is particularly relevant because generalists are carrying an increasing burden of responsibility to serve more patients.
 Doing so effectively means working in constant triage mode, and collaborating with other specialists as needed to refer patients out.

 Non-healthcare professionals need a similar capacity for individual problem-solving combined with a diverse network to support ad hoc collaboration.
-Recruiters, job-seekers, and career counselors are all likely familiar with the adage, “It isn’t what you know, it is who you know that matters.”
+Recruiters, job-seekers, and career counsellors are all likely familiar with the adage, “It isn’t what you know, it is who you know that matters.”
 The same is true not just for getting a job, but for getting a job done.
 Talent networks enable generalists to understand who is best suited to help tackle a project, as well as to collaborate on–and learn from–the solution.

 At the very least, “specialization needs a soft skills wrapper,” as writer and diginomica co-founder Jon Reed explains.